 So you want a vinyl fence.
 However, you don’t want a white one.
 You’re in luck.
-Vinyl manufactures offer many choices for colored vinyl fence.
+Vinyl fencing manufactures offer many choices for colored vinyl fence.
 But this wasn’t always the case.

-Not so many years ago the only color options were light tan and light gray.
-Then came darker shades of the two colors.
+Not so many years ago the only vinyl fence colors were light tan and light gray.
+Soon after they offered darker shades of the two colors.
 The growth in popularity of vinyl fencing created a need from something other than lightly colored soil fence panels.
 It wasn’t long before manufacturers offered even more color options.

 As technology increased so did the colors.
 Today you can find just about any color you want.
-There are even colored vinyl fence options that look like wood grain or weathered lumber.
+There are even colored vinyl fencing options that look like wooden fence grain or weathered lumber.

 For the sake of not getting too technical, the darker the color, the more challenging it is to produce.
-Especially when manufacturers have to offer lifetime warranties on their products.
+Especially when manufacturers on vinyl fences have to offer lifetime warranties on their products.

 The technology wasn’t yet perfected to produced a reputable product that would not fail or fade.
-As a result, only lighter colors were offered at first.
+As a result, only lighter vinyl fence colors were offered at first.
 As manufactures perfected the blend of materials and pigments, darker colors became available.

-It all started with tan vinyl fence.
-Tan is basically an off white.
+It all started with tan vinyl fence colors.
+Basically an off white color.
 It wasn’t hard for manufacturers of vinyl fencing to produce.
 Furthermore, it didn’t have the high risk factor of failure that darker colors had.

 Keeping the pigment light in color allowed early vinyl products to retain strength and durability.
-As a result, tan became the most popular color option for vinyl fence.
+As a result, it became the most popular color option for vinyl fences.

-Gray was the next color to come into play for vinyl fence manufacturers.
+Gray was the next vinyl fence color to come into play for vinyl fence manufacturers.
 Just like tan, it wasn’t too far of a color change from white.
 Again, a safe bet for manufacturers.

 The gray colored vinyl fence options that were first available were very light in color.
 Again, manufactures were careful not to go too dark or the vinyl would attract heat.
-That heat could cause potential problems with the integrity of the fence, so they kept thing light.
+That heat could cause potential problems with the integrity of the vinyl fences, so they kept thing light.

-Today however, there are many variations of gray to choose from.
+Today however, there are many variations of gray vinyl fence colors to choose from.
 With some of the gray colors being very dark in color.
 Depending on the manufacturer, black is even an option.

-When installing a vinyl fence, especially a 6′ tall privacy fence, they can be look overbearing.
+When installing a vinyl fence, especially a 6′ tall privacy white vinyl fence, they can be look overbearing.
 Like a solid wall.
 To break things up a little, manufacturers offer two tone fencing.

-Two tone colored vinyl fence is when the posts and the rails of a privacy fence will be one color, and the pickets that are used for the fill are another color.
-This breaks up the uniform look of a solid color.
+Two tone colored vinyl fencing is when the posts and the rails of a privacy fence will be one color, and the pickets that are used for the fill are another color.
+This breaks up the uniform look of solid color vinyl fences.
 It also give the fence a unique look.

-Customers go with white framework and tan pickets, or vise versa.
+Customers choose white framework and tan pickets, or vise versa.
 Vinyl fences with darker colored post and rails combined with lighter colored pickets really looks good.
 Giving the fence a unique and modern look and feel.

 A quick search of two tone vinyl fencing will give you plenty of ideas.

-Dark browns, cedar and redwood colors are very popular vinyl fence color choices for modern vinyl fences.
+Dark browns, cedar and redwood are very popular vinyl fence color choices for modern vinyl fences.
 There are blended colors made to look like weather barn siding.
 There are also blended colors that look like wood grain.

 The old days of white, tan and gray colored vinyl fence options are over.
 However, all of these new wonderful colors come at a cost.
 A financial cost!

-As we discussed earlier, making colored vinyl fence is not easy for manufacturers.
+As we discussed earlier, making colored vinyl fencing is not easy for manufacturers.
 As a result, they charge a premium for it.